Where to Stay in Lisbon - A Local’s Neighborhood Guide

 First of all, it’s flat.
 For anyone with mobility issues, little children, or in not great shape, this will come as a major relief.

-Next, it’s well-connected with public transport; you have 4 metro stations in the neighborhood, and you can get to both the city center and the airport in just around 20 minutes, with no connections necessary.
+Next, it’s well-connected with public transport; you have 4 metro stations in the neighborhood, and you can get to both the city center and the airport in just around 20 minutes, with no changes necessary.
 Also, if you’re arriving to Lisbon by car, it’s one of few places in the city where you’ll be able to park.

 And finally, you have a lot of hotels, most of them large, modern, and reasonably priced.
 Hotel prices in Lisbon can go through the roof from April to November, so if you don’t have a huge budget and are ok with staying somewhere that is pleasant, but not historic, Avenidas Novas is a very good option.

 Also, if you’re interested in seeing daily life, the restaurants and cafes are mostly for locals, you’ll see businesspeople on their way to work, and residents going about their regular routines.
-Additionally, you have everything you need nearby; transit, grocery stores, shops, etc.
+Additionally, you have everything you need nearby: transit, grocery stores, shops, etc.

 The neighborhood is not an obvious choice for first-time visitors, but it’s an excellent alternative to some of the more popular and central neighborhoods, especially if you don’t love being surrounded by crowds every time you step out the door.